ayoolaolafenwa/PixelLib/README.md

 ```
 We called the function to load the xception model trained on cityscapes. xception model can be downloaded from [here](https://github.com/bonlime/keras-deeplab-v3-plus/releases/download/1.2/deeplabv3_xception_tf_dim_ordering_tf_kernels_cityscapes.h5)

+The cityscapes's model is used for segmenting city scenes's images.

+** Note:** Complex city scenes with many people and dense traffic use the instance segmentation model.

 ```python
 segment_image.segmentAsCityscapes("path_to_image", output_image_name = "output_image_path", segmap_only =True)